 A course designed to provide professional mentoring and apprenticeship in local churches with active music ministries.

-MUSI 461, 462 Apprenticeship I, II 1, 1 A course designed to provide professional monitoring and apprenticeship in student's major area of music.
+A course designed to provide professional mentoring and apprenticeship in student's major area of music.

-MUSI 473, 473L Percussion Instruments 1, 0 A course designed to introduce the student to the instruments and performing and teaching techniques of the percussion family.
+A course designed to introduce the student to the instruments and performing and teaching techniques of the percussion family.
 Includes class instruction for music majors in the fundamentals of the percussion instruments.
-The course will include one lecture session and one lab section per week.
+The course will include one lecture session and one lab session per week.
 Lab fee applies.
 Offered in fall, every three years.

-MUSI 999 Music Recital and Repertory 0 This required non-credit course reserves Mondays from 3:00-3:50 p.m. for professional concerns such as recitals, repertoire classes, master classes, and departmental meetings.
+MUSI 999 Music Recital and Repertory......

+This required non-credit course reserves Mondays from 3:00-3:50 p.m. for professional concerns such as recitals, repertoire classes, master classes, and departmental meetings.
 Each semester, all students majoring in music are required to register for MUSI 999 Music Recital and Repertory.